Solar station for managing a drainback solar system also called solar drainback

 As soon as the circulator is put back into operation, the sensor field is filled with the heat transfer fluid of the tank and the heat can be transported to the storage tank.

-Main advantages of a drained solar system:
+Main advantages of a solar drain system:

 - no stagnation

-- no risk of frost
+- no risk of freezing

 - improved heat transport